oss-slu/DigitalBonesBox/.github/pull_request_template.md

 Fixes #<ISSUE_NUMBER>

-# 2. What was Changed
+# 1. What was Changed
-## What it is:
-A concise summary of the modifications you've made in your code.
-## How to write it:
 Describe the changes in a straightforward manner, focusing on the end results or the functionality that is impacted.
 Avoid mentioning specific files or technical details here.

 # 2. Why it was Changed